Tag Archive for: places to retire

 6. Access to Quality Healthcare

-Grand Junction is home to renowned healthcare facilities, including St. Mary’s Medical Center and Community Hospital, ensuring retirees have access to quality healthcare.
+Grand Junction is home to renowned healthcare facilities, including St. Mary’s Regional Hospital and Community Hospital, ensuring retirees have access to quality healthcare.
 There is also a hospital in Fruita.
 St. Mary’s is a regional hospital serving communities 1-2 hours away.
-Healthcare is Grand Junction’s largest industry, government and Colorado Mesa University are also larger employers in this region.
+Healthcare is Grand Junction’s largest industry with local government, and Colorado Mesa University rounding out the top three largest employers in this region.

 7. Cultural Vibrancy